• Skip to primary navigation

 Few people are more supportive of this blog thing than my parents, who subscribe to and read every post.
 This has its ups and downs.
 Never mind that they're both psychologists, my parents still enjoy giving me advice on everything from blogging to recipes to food photography.

 On a visit back home to LA recently, my mom advised me that people like quick and easy recipes with few ingredients that are easy to find.
 "Yeah," I said, "...that's not really what I do."
-(Someone who does do this well?
-Minimalist Baker.)
 My dad often emails a response to my latest post saying something along the lines of, "This looks great, but I would never make it.
 It's really complicated!"
 This from the man who taught me how to make pizza dough and fresh pasta.

 rhubarb on tray